 Let’s Get Ready opened doors for Natalie, helping here complete her financial aid applications, securing scholarships and grants, and choosing the right school.
 “When it came to completing the FASFA application, my parents and I were not familiar with the tax forms or certain numbers requested so we were not sure if the application was being done correctly,” she recalls.
 “Let’s Get Ready offered workshops and provided translators to assist my parents with their questions.”

 It is no coincidence that Natalie has gone on to work at one of the world’s largest banks.
 She was prescient enough as a high school student to understand how costly a college education can be, and reticent to apply to a school that was not specialized to a specific career.
 Let’s Get Ready’s Coaches and mentors opened her eyes to what was possible with financial assistance, as well as the merits of small schools versus large ones, of local schools versus those out of state.
 “These suggestions were eye-opening to me because I really didn’t know anything about schools outside of NYC,” she admits.

 Among the school she ended up applying to were Columbia University, Colgate University, Steven’s Institute of Technology, Swarthmore College, and Saint Peter’s University.
 She describes Hamilton College, where she ended up enrolling, as “a school I never would have considered before I was a program participant.”
 She adds, “Without Let’s Get Ready, I am sure I would have stayed in NYC, and I would not have enjoyed the full college experience of going away and becoming and independent young lady.”

 As Natalie looks down the road to her future, she has not forgotten her past.
-“Since I had such a positive experience with Let’s Get Ready, in the long-term, I plan to contribute a part of my career towards working with nonprofit organizations that focus on low-income families and/or education.”
+“Since I had such a positive experience with Let’s Get Ready, in the long-term, I plan to contribute a part of my career towards working with nonprofit organizations that focus on families from low-income circumstances and/or education.”